 The morning after

-- The Halifax waterfront boardwalk is packed with excellent museums, such as the Maritime Museum of the Atlantic (for seafaring history and displays about the Titanic) and the Canadian Museum of immigration at Pier 21.
+- The Halifax waterfront boardwalk is packed with excellent museums, such as the Maritime Museum of the Atlantic (for seafaring history and displays about the Titanic) and the Canadian Museum of Immigration at Pier 21.
+Get your bearings on a Halifax Segway City Tour first then go back and spend time in the museums that attracted your attention.

 Heritage architecture, beautiful gardens and oodles of old-world charm are the hallmarks of Victoria, the capital of British Columbia.